djugei/treelike/README.md

 This crate tries to provide a common trait for all kinds of trees.
 Two reasons for that:

 ## Interoperability
-Using a common trait allows third parties to switch out tree implementations seamlessly
+Using a common trait allows third parties to switch tree implementations seamlessly.
+It also enables further abstractions to be built over for trees.

 ## Automatisation
-If you are implementing a tree `Treelike` only requires you to implement two methods on your nodes, `content` to return its contents and `children` to list its children.
+If you are implementing a tree, `Treelike` only requires you to implement two methods on your nodes, `content` to return its contents and `children` to list its children.

 Many kinds of traversals and searches are then provided for free.
 I found myself implementing